Swiftal13/BeginnerMachineLearningNotes/NaturalLanguageProcessing.md

 this code creates a **sequence of tokens** that make each sentence

 with words that are not within the word index, eg **unrecognised**, it will just show the sequence of the words it has an index for

-we can handle unrecognised words by passing a property called the oov_token = "<OOV>"<br>
+OOV is when testing the model.
+If a word was not in the training data, it is not recognised, henced labelled OOV we can handle unrecognised words by passing a property called the oov_token = "<OOV>"<br>
 In the word keys, it will assign a number to an OOV, and then all unrecognised words will have number 1 for its key This will maintain the sequence length without removing unknown words